 Reason 4: Mouth and Teeth Problems

-Oral pain and excessive salivation might result in lip-licking as a result of dental illness.
+Oral pain and excessive salivation might result in lip-licking due to dental illness.
 It may also cause your dog to have dental issues like chattering teeth.

 You may notice that he looks forward to food but then backs away because it hurts his mouth when he attempts to eat.